Bulbine mesembryanthoides Haw.

-Caring for Bulbine doesn’t require much effort and neglect doesn’t prevent the delicate blooms from rising 12 to 18 inches (30 to 45 cm) above clumping, onion-like foliage.
+Caring for Bulbine doesn't require much effort, and neglect doesn't prevent the delicate blooms from rising 12 to 18 inches (30 to 45 cm) above the foliage.

 These plants are adaptable to many soil types.
 Growing Bulbines is a good choice for gardens in arid areas, as they are drought tolerant.
-In fact, these plants are often found in rock gardens with poor soil just for this reason.
-Bulbine plants are hardy in USDA plant hardiness zones 9 to 11, but can grow in lower zones as annuals.
+These plants are often found in rock gardens with poor soil just for this reason.
+Bulbine plants are hardy in USDA plant hardiness zones 9 to 11 but can grow in lower zones as annuals.

-Locate Bulbines in a sunny to lightly shaded area of the garden.
-Plant the rhizomes in well draining soil and water weekly at least until plants are established.
+Locate Bulbines in a sunny to a lightly shaded area of the garden.
+Plant the rhizomes in well-draining soil and water weekly at least until plants are established.
 Once established, the plant is drought tolerant, though it benefits from supplemental water during times of drought.
 Feed your plants with a balanced liquid fertilizer once per month during the growing season.

 - Back to genus Bulbine

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus